weakapp/docker-mantisbt/README.md

 ## PHP settings

-MantisBT recommends to disable access to the admin folder once the initial configuration has been done.

-To do so, add `disable_admin` file in `custom_config` directory and restart the container
+To use custom php.ini, add `php.ini` file in `custom_config` directory and restart the container